wlj89/SFCI/README.md

 ## Reformatting Integrals

 Only FCIDUMP format with integrals under the unrestricted HF orbitals is accepeted.
-For closed shell system this does not affect the result, but we'll make it compatible with HF orbital integrals soon.
+For closed shell system this does not affect the result, but we'll make it compatible with restricted HF orbital integrals soon.
 Now, use `utils/convert_fci.py` to reformat FCIDUMP file:

     convert_fci.py sys1_fcidump sys2_fcidump ...